ComplianceAsCode/content/docs/manual/developer/04_style_guide.md

 ### reStructuredText
 * Shall use the `.rst` for the file extension
-* Must only when necessary
+* Must only be used when necessary